Moebits/Kisaragi/readme.md

 ## Help
 _Double click on the same reaction to toggle a compact form of the help menu._

-`help` - Open the help menu which lists all commands.
+`=>help` - Open the help menu which lists all commands.

-`help command` - Detailed help information, such as arguments, usage, and an example image.
+`=>help command` - Detailed help information, such as arguments, usage, and an example image.

-`help !section` - Only posts the help menu page for that section.
+`=>help !section` - Only posts the help menu page for that section.

 ## Command List